What Temperament Does an Australian Shepherd Have?

 Like many herding breeds, Australian Shepherds are protective of their families.
 They tend to be shy around new people and will watch for a while before engaging.

-One of the most popular dog breeds, Australian Shepherds are smart, very active, versatile, loyal, and affectionate dogs, so it’s best to socialise your Australian Shepherd puppy early and frequently.
+One of the most popular dog breeds, Australian Shepherds are intelligent, active, versatile, loyal, and affectionate dogs.
+So, it’s best to socialise your Australian Shepherd puppy early and frequently.